pavithraes/pavithraes.github.io/content/en/blog/foss-communication/index.md

 ## Asking questions effectively

 - **Research and be specific** -  Take a few minutes to Google your question and go through the project documentation before asking questions.
 Most of the time, you will find the answer without needing to ask someone.
 If you can't find the answer after say 10-20 mins of searching yourself, go ahead and post the question.
 Make sure to mention where you searched and what you found.
 Sometimes, things get buried in the documentation.
 Asking questions can surface them and the documentation can be improved.
-- **Include all relevant information** - If you are facing a software issue, include relevant information like your operating system, environment, software version, browser info, etc. This helps the developers diagnose the issue accurately, and saves everyone some time.
+- **Include all relevant information** - If you are facing a software issue, include relevant information like your operating system, environment, software version, browser info, etc. along with a [minimal+reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).
+This helps the developers diagnose the issue accurately, and saves everyone some time.
 - **Be bold** - No question is a dumb question.
 Really!

 > For example, instead of "How do I get started with...", try: